The moduli of annuli in random conformal geometry: Introduction

 \item At the high level, our two-step strategy below~\eqref{eq:KPZ} can extend to closed surfaces such as the torus.
 But in the second step, we would need to find other observables than the boundary length to obtain the law of the modulus.
 This could still be tractable for the torus, but we consider it as a major open question to extend our results to arbitrary Riemann surfaces.
 Essential new ideas are required to understand the much more complicated moduli space and the integrability of Liouville CFT on these surfaces.
 See~\cite[Section 5]{grv-higher-genus} for precise conjectures in the closed surface case.

 \item Determining the full CFT content of CLE and related discrete models is an active topic in both mathematics and physics.
-See~\cite[Section~4.2]{RS-Potts} for a summary of the state of the art in physics for the $Q$-Potts model.
-In mathematics, the so-called imaginary DOZZ formula conjectured in~\cite{JLS-CLE} was proved in~\cite{AS-CLE}, and the annulus partition function is proved in this paper.
-It would be a breakthrough to carry out a functional analytic conformal bootstrap program for CLE similar to the Liouville case~\cite{GKRV_bootstrap,GKRV-Segal}.
+See~\cite{Rilbault2024} for a summary of the state of the art in physics for the $Q$-Potts model.
+In mathematics, the so-called imaginary DOZZ formula was proved in~\cite{acsw-cle}, and the annulus partition function is proved in this paper.
+It would be a breakthrough to carry out a functional analytic conformal bootstrap program for CLE similar to the Liouville case~\cite{GKRV_bootstrap}.
 It would already be very interesting to give a purely CLE-based proof of results in our Section~\ref{subsec:intro-CLE}, as for the $\kappa=4$ case in~\cite{ALS20}.
-Such a proof might be extended to prove the torus counterpart of Corollary~\ref{cor:nesting} as predicted by~\cite{dFSZ87,Pinson}.
-If knowledge on the conformal matter can be obtained without LQG, then it can be used as a substitute for the boundary length observable in~\eqref{eq:KPZ} to determine the law of the modulus. \item It would be interesting to understand the coupling of the ghost field with the matter CFT and Liouville CFT at the probabilistic level, \xin{which goes beyond the factorization of partition functions}.
-See~\cite{LZ-BRST,BRST-minimal} for related work at the representation theoretic level. \end{enumerate}
+Such a proof might be extended to prove the torus counterpart of Corollary~\ref{cor:nesting} as predicted in physics~\cite{dFSZ87}.
+If knowledge on the conformal matter can be obtained without LQG, then it can be used as a substitute for the boundary length observable in~\eqref{eq:KPZ} to determine the law of the modulus.

+\item It would be interesting to understand the coupling of the ghost field with the matter CFT and Liouville CFT at the probabilistic level, {which goes beyond the factorization of partition functions}. \end{enumerate}